 After reviewing information relating to the appeal, the committee may:

 - Grant a "pass"

-- Recommend further study and complete one more rewrite for the same professor or another professor designated by the committee, or
+- Recommend that the student do further study and then rewrite one more time either for the same professor or another professor designated by the committee, or

 - Determine that the appeal has no merit

 Once you have passed your comprehensive graduate exam and completed all coursework, you can apply to graduate if you haven’t already.
 You should apply to graduate